 \\\ Period 1 ends September 30 and Period 2 ends March 31.
 Additional columns may be added for a Year 6, Period 1 or 2, Baseline if the Period of Performance is 5 years.

-Please write "0" in the duration field if your project does not include an activity.
-If necessary, please insert additional milestones at the end.
+Please write the number "0" if your project does not include an activity.
+If necessary, please insert additional milestones at the bottom of the chart.
+Please add additional milestones as applicable.